novalabsxyz/devdocs/blockchain/proof-of-coverage.md

 Witnesses bolster the strength of the Helium Network by attesting to the existence of challenge packets.
 It’s analogous to witnessing a car crash from the sidewalk.
 Though you weren’t involved directly, you can report what happened to the authorities when they need details.
 This is what a Witness does for challenges.
 When an active challenge packet arrives that they can’t decrypt, they record the SHA256 of the packet they saw, along with the time of arrival and signal strength, and report this back to the Challenger.
 The Challenger then includes this receipt, if valid, in the completed challenge proof.
 Witnesses don't know if the packet they're witnessing is valid or corrupt.
 Only the Challenger is able to make this determination.

 Though witnesses are not required for a successful proof, they are likely to be present.
 Currently there is a limit of five witnesses per challenge packet layer.
 A target in a proof can also serve as a witness for challenge packets transmitted by targets other than itself.
-You can see Witnesses in action using the [Network Visualizer](https://network.helium.com/challenges) or in the Challenges section of the Helium Mobile Wallet.
+You can see Witnesses in action using the [Helium Explorer](https://explorer.helium.com) or in the Challenges section of the Helium Mobile Wallet.

 ### Verifying the Proof